tcoq/chargemanager/README.md

 The project is packaged in a configured docker container.
 You only need to check out the project and bulid the container like this way:

-1. Check out the project
+1. Clone the project ("git clone https://github.com/tcoq/chargemanager.git")
 2. **IMPORTANT:** Check and edit /src/chargemanager.properties to fit to your home environment
 3. Move to the root folder of the project (where DOCKERFILE is located)
 4. Type: "docker build -t chargemanagerimage" to create the image